 c) All fee notes/invoice shall be deemed conclusive of the sums due and payable to you under them and may not be challenged other than in writing within 10 days of your receiving the disputed fee note concerned.

-d) Where you are unable to pay the invoice on the due date, we have authority/right to refer your case to debt collectors or legal team; you will be responsible to pay service charges, administration fee, debt collector’s fee and any other legal fee that may incur.
+d) Where you are unable to pay the invoice on the due date, we have authority/right to refer your case to debt collectors or legal team; you will be responsible to pay service charges, administration fee, debt collector’s fee ( a minimum of 20% to 50% of the outstanding amount, could increase, depends on the age & value of the debt/invoice) and any other legal fee that may incur.
 In the event of non-payment of our fees for services rendered, we may exercise a particular right of lien over the books and records in our possession and withhold the documents until such time as payment of our fees is received in full.

 e) Our fee is calculated as per the as per the accounting year of the company (for limited companies).
 Say your company is setup in January and your year end is in December, and we have agreed a fee of £500 plus VAT.
 The fee will cover the period from January to December.